 After years of chronic stress and ignoring warning signs my body and brain were giving me, I was completely burnt out.

 It wasn’t until my doctor told me I needed time off work that things started to change.
-She had concerns and knew it wasn’t sustainable to go on this way, given my persistent physical and emotional health issues.
+She had concerns and knew it wasn’t sustainable to go on this way, given my ongoing physical and emotional health issues.

 After learning it’s okay to rest and using the strategies I’ve shared above, I began seeing and feeling a shift in my life.
 More rest is essential to reduce stress and increase productivity.
 Think of rest as an investment in productivity and your future success.

 I’m no longer focused on trying to accomplish everything on my to-do list, I’ve slowed down and focus on progress instead of trying to climb Mt.
 Everest every single day.
 Life is more joyful and less stressful.
 But the first step was this: To start being as kind to myself as I was to others.
-That’s the surprising secret key to unlocking a better life, and I want to help get you there too.
+That’s the surprising secret key to unlocking a better life, and I want to help get you there, too.

 Let’s Get Through This Together.